johntbush/mnemebot/readme.md

 If the bot finds a match for a trolling string it has in its database, it will reply with a message.

-The inline part of the system is like @gif feature of telegram, only you can seed it with what content you want.
+The inline part of the system is like @gif feature of telegram, only you can seed it with what content you want, I am going to send super annoying politcal menes to people and really irritate them, you do whatever you like.

 # About the name